Honda Life: Second generation (1997)

-In 1997, the Life name was resurrected for a new line of small, front-wheel-drive 5-door MPV style cars, which required a redesign for 1998 because of new Japanese taxing regulations.
-The Life used the three-cylinder Honda E07A engine.
-It replaced the Honda Today and was available exclusively in Japan at Honda Primo dealerships.
+In 1997, the Life name was resurrected for a new line of small, front-wheel-drive 5-door MPV style cars, which required a redesign for 1998 because of new Japanese tax regulations.
+It was a rebodied version of the JA4 Honda Today – which it also replaced – and was available exclusively in Japan at Honda Primo dealerships.
 This bodystyle appearance was introduced in response to the popularity of the Suzuki Wagon R, which found many buyers, and competes with the Daihatsu Cuore, Subaru Pleo, and the Mitsubishi Toppo in the "tall wagon" segment of kei cars.

 It was introduced as a revision of the 1970s "StepVan" appearance, sharing the second generation Honda Today's basic componentry.
 Powertrain and chassis, interior and dimensions are almost identical with the Honda Today.
 The JA4 Honda Life is an interim model as subsequent changes in the laws regulating kei cars made it outdated very soon.
 This version was only built for about one and a half years.
-Because of this, it has become a very rare car.
+Because of this, it has become a rare car.

-It used the Honda E07A engine, 660 cc SOHC 3-cylinder, four valves per cylinder, with Honda's PGM-FI as standard equipment.
+It used the Honda E07A engine, carried over from the Today.
+This 656 cc, SOHC three-cylinder with four valves per cylinder, with Honda's PGM-FI as standard equipment, puts out 48 PS at 6,300 rpm and 5.8 kgm at 5,500 rpm.
 It was offered with a 5-speed manual or a 3-speed automatic transmission.

 It was also included with a driver side "SRS" airbag, heat absorption ultraviolet radiation glass, antibacterial steering wheel, and an antilock brake system available options.
-Grade system was the three grades of "B", "G" and "T".
 The use of one windshield wiper for the front windshield was carried over from the Honda Today.
+The Life was available in three grades, "B", "G", and "T".
+The basic B has black bumpers, doorhandles, and rear view mirrors, and 12-inch steel wheels.
+The G added body-coloured bumpers, power windows and locks, roof rails, rear-seat headrests, and armrests front and rear.
+The top T model also has body-coloured doorhandles and external mirrors, as well as 13-inch alloy wheels and climate control.